Squarespace/squarespace-toolbelt/README.md

     -o, --output <output>             Output directory for assembled files.
 Default is 'build' -T, --trigger-reload [host:port]  Trigger Local Development Server to reload on each assemble.
     -l, --legacy                      Copies scripts directory for older templates with squarespace:script tags.
+    -a, --after <command>             Run a command after the build has completed.

 #### Using `--trigger-reload`: